 Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a better life!

-One day you wake up and your eyelid is twitching, or what I refer to as "beeping", or it feels like it has its own separate heartbeat, thumping away, driving you nuts.
-Normally you'll feel this nuisance in your upper eyelids, but it can happen anywhere in the eye.
-It's referred to as eyelid myokymia in the medical world and can be caused by many factors.
+One day you wake up, and your eyelid is twitching (what I call "beeping"), or it feels like it has its own separate heartbeat, thumping away, driving you nuts.
+Normally, you'll feel this nuisance in your upper eyelids, but it can happen anywhere in the eye.
+It's called eyelid myokymia in the medical world and can be caused by many factors.

 The main causes are

 - Stimulants, such as caffeine and nicotine

 How Long Will the Twitching Last?